 How to save backups to your FTP server

-You can save your backups to any FTP server you have access to.
-It can be another server than the one your WordPress is running on.
-The only requirement is that the FTP functions of PHP are enabled on that server.
+You can save your backups to any FTP server.
+The FTP server does not have to be the same as your WordPress installation.
+The only requirement is that the FTP functions of PHP are enabled on your server.

-To use an FTP server as backup destination, follow these steps:
+To set an FTP as a backup destination, follow these steps:

 - A new tab To: FTP appears.
 Go to this tab.

-- Under Backup settings you choose the folder where to store the backups.
-Also, choose the amount of backups to be kept in that folder.
-If this amount is exceeded, the oldest backup will be deleted.
-If you don’t want to delete any backups, enter 0 in this field.
+- Under Backup Settings, you define the folder where your backup should be stored and the number of backups that should be kept.
+If the number is exceeded, older backups will be deleted.
+If you do not want to delete any backups, set the number to 0.

-- In the section FTP specific sections you can configure the FTP connection accurately:
+- In the FTP specific sections, you can configure the FTP connection in more detail:

-- FTP passive mode: we recommend to have this box checked.
-It jumps in when a firewall is used.
-If you want to learn more about the FTP passive mode, read the Wikipedia article File Transfer Protocol.
+- Use FTP passive mode: we recommend leaving passive mode enabled.
+It comes into play when a firewall is set up.
+If you want to learn more about passive FTP, we recommend reading this article.

-- Test the backup job by running it manually.
-After it finished successfully, you should see the backup on the FTP server in the specified folder.
+- Test the setup by starting the job manually.
+You should then find the backup on the FTP server in the specified folder.